- Learning to a Greater Degree Contract

 UCM's Department of Mathematics and Computer Science is meeting the expanding need of the program that includes in-depth training in statistics as well as other disciplines.
 The department offers a diverse curriculum, including courses in mathematics, statistics, actuarial science, computer science, and mathematics education.
 Students may begin the study of statistics and mathematics at a level equal to their background.
 Students with strong mathematics backgrounds may choose to begin with calculus.
 Others may choose to start with college algebra, trigonometry, and basic statistics.

 The actuarial science and statistics program is supported by two labs.
-Computers in the labs are installed commonly used statistics and mathematics software such as Microsoft Office, MATLAB, SPSS, Maple and SAS for class teaching and students practices.
+Computers in the labs are installed with several commonly used statistics and mathematics software packages such as Microsoft Office, MATLAB, SPSS, Maple and SAS for class teaching and students practices.
 A variety of other software is also available to students.

 About the Faculty